Canada Post not providing safe workplaces during pandemic, Edmonton union local says | CBC News

 The union represents about 2,300 employees locally and nearly 50,000 across Canada.

-Schmidt said he and three other full-time staffers with the union local have been inundated with phone calls, texts, and emails from postal workers concerned that management is risking their health — and that of their customers — by not enforcing proper safety protocols at their facilities.
+Schmidt said he and three other full-time employees with the union local have been inundated with phone calls, texts, and emails from postal workers concerned that management is risking the health of them and of customers by not enforcing proper safety protocols at their facilities.

 In addition to pushing for hand sanitizer and personal protective equipment, the union is pressuring management to stagger more shifts.
 It also wants managers to take attendance with a clipboard instead of having employees punch in using the normal swipe-pass system.